Zidan-kohai/zidan-kohai/README.md

 * * *
 <p align="center">

-<h3>👋 Hi, my name is Zayniddin Kobilov and I'm a Unity developer and .Net Developer.</h3>
+<h3>👋 Hi, my name is Zayniddin Kobilov, I'm a Unity developer and .Net Developer.</h3>

 <h3>Open to new opportunities.</h3>